-- (1) An amount equal to the average of the cash portion of the Additional Compensation paid or accrued in the twelve-month period ending on the date of the termination of and the preceding twelve-month period, multiplied by two. - (2) This amount reflects the aggregate dollar value that would have been realized if the options which vested on December 31, 2019 due to a termination of employment, were exercised on December 31, 2019.
-The value is calculated as the difference between the closing price of the common shares on the TSX on December 31, 2019 and the exercise price of the option. - (3) This amount reflects the aggregate dollar value that would have been realized if the share units vested on December 31, 2019 due to a termination of employment.
-The value is calculated as the closing price of the common shares on the TSX on December 31, 2019.
+(1) This amount reflects the aggregate dollar value that would have been realized if the options which vested on December 31, 2021 due to a termination of employment, were exercised on December 31, 2021.
+The value is calculated as the difference between the closing price of the common shares on the TSX on December 31, 2021 and the exercise price of the option.

+(2) This amount reflects the aggregate dollar value that would have been realized if the share units vested on December 31, 2021 due to a termination of employment.
+The value is calculated as the closing price of the common shares on the TSX on December 31, 2021, which was \$0.63.